 Although Chris wrote long before becoming a dedicated writer, he jumped in full time after retiring from his "mind-numbing" corporate experience.
 In 2017 he teamed with his real-life Night Police partner Paul James Smith, lighting the fuse for the next big challenge he craved.
-The Night Police, the first book in the series, is the result.
+The Night Police series is the result.

-Chris and his wife Janet now call southwest Florida and Boston home.
-Their daughter Kelsey, currently in grad school, is likely the fourth generation of law enforcement in the family.
-Not counting Finnegan, her first horse, who retired from the United States Park Police!
-Chris also keeps up with his passions: baseball, fishing, and all things cooking and BBQ, not necessarily in that order.
+Chris and his wife Janet now call southwest Florida home.
+Their daughter Kelsey, is a Strategic Intelligence Analyst, living a happy cowgirl life in the mid-west.
+Chris keeps up with his passions: baseball, fishing, and all things cooking and BBQ, not necessarily in that order.